rust-lang/rfcs/text/3446-store.md

 context, requiring a mutable reference to the store requires a locking mechanism around the store.
 Even if the store is `Sync`.

-To fully support concurrent code with zero overhead, the `Store` API methods cannot accept `&mut self`.
+To fully support concurrent code with zero overhead, the `Store` API methods cannot require `&mut self`.

 ##  Owned Store